 In general, German Shepherd puppies eat more food than adult dogs.
 They are curious, extremely busy little creatures who spend much of their day exploring their environment and playing.
 Such high activity levels coupled with rapid growth demand plenty of fuel to keep them going!
 As a large breed of dog, your pup’s growing body needs a particular blend of nutrients in order to reach their full size properly and remain healthy.

-German Shepherds are especially prone to certain health problems, including skin conditions, hip dysplasia, and bloat.
+German Shepherds are also prone to certain health problems, including skin conditions, hip dysplasia, and bloat.
 These conditions are common to a lot of large breeds of dog, and many manufacturers take them into account.
-Look for puppy food designed for large, active breeds.
-The right food might help to prevent these conditions from affecting your pup in later life.

 The Best Food for German Shepherd Puppies